10 Tips for Exchange Students and How to be a Good one

 5. Connect with locals

 Apart from your host family, you also need to connect with the local community.
-Making friends and participating in local sports should be on your list of experiences you want to make abroad.
+Making friends and participating in local sports should be on your list of experiences you want to have abroad.

 Exchange students often tend to stick together as it’s more comfortable.
 Fellow exchange students are in the same position as you.
 They are usually more approachable.